 The following article may contain affiliate links.
 This means that if you make a purchase from these links, I may receive affiliate commission at no additional cost to you.
 I only recommend yarns which I believe are sustainable and suitable for the pattern.

-Make your own natural, adjustable bracelet suitable for both kids and adults with this free linen bracelet crochet pattern.
+Make your own natural, adjustable bracelet suitable for both kids and adults with this free bracelet crochet pattern.

 This design came about because I wanted to test out the linen yarn I had just ordered so I made myself a bracelet.
 The yarn is super silky and smooth and the result was that, this bracelet, became my new favourite everyday accessory.
 It’s so soft and comfy and goes with everything I wear.

 It’s a great beginner pattern to get started with if you’re new to crochet.
 It’s quick and easy and won’t take longer than an hour to complete.